soulgalore/image-resize-servlet/README.md

 # Imagemagick resize servlet example
 Super simple example for using imagemagick (http://www.imagemagick.org/) from within a servlet.
-The servlet will resize an already existing original image to one of the predefined desired sizes or whatever size you want, depending on configuration.
+The servlet will resize an already existing original image to one of the predefined desired sizes (or whatever size you want, depending on configuration).

 # What you need
 1. Imagemagick needs to be installed and the user of the servlet engine needs to have it on the path
 2. Simple as that :)

 # How to use it
+1. Setup the servlet in your web.xml (you can configure the request parameter name, original image folder, thumbnail base folder and a list of valid sizes of images)

-Access the servlet with the your predefined request parameter with the value of the image you want.
+2. Access the servlet with the your predefined request parameter with the value of the image you want.

 ```
 /SERVLET/?img=MY_ORIGINAL_IMAGE-120x94.png